martaldsantos/doc-process-hack/README.md

 To successfully complete this hackathon, you will need the following:

-1. An active **Azure subscription**
+1. GitHub account to access the repository and run [GitHub Codespaces](https://github.com/features/codespaces)
-2. GitHub account to access the repository and run [GitHub Codespaces](https://github.com/features/codespaces)
+2. Familiarity with Python programming, including handling JSON data and making API calls.
-3. Familiarity with Python programming, including handling JSON data and making API calls.
+3. An active **Azure subscription**
-4. Ability to provision the following resources:
+4. Ability to provision the following resources in **Sweden Central**:
 - Azure Cosmos DB
 - Azure Document Intelligence
 - Azure Application Insights